WICG/scheduling-apis/explainers/security-privacy-questionnaire-post-task.md

 No.

-> 13. What temporary identifiers do the feautures in this specification create or
+> 13. What temporary identifiers do the features in this specification create or
 >     expose to the web?

 None.